dgellerup/DrySeq/README.md

 # DrySeq
 ### A Web Application by Dane Gellerup

 DrySeq is a bioinformatics tool that allows users to conduct virtual, mock wetlab experiments, including PCR (in development) and Next Generation Sequencing.
+Users can create an account, upload FASTA files (Primers FASTA, Genomic FASTA), generate FASTQ files from Primer and Genomic FASTA data, download and delete files.